Prasana1608/1.0-category-meta/README.md

 # 1.0-category-meta
-Demo plugin for custom category color and image.
+WordPress Demo plugin for custom category color and image.